SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 As with my Twitter bot I am using the shutil library to then move the sent images into another folder, however I updated the method slightly by concatinating the file path to the file name.
 The `Get_Photo` function works identitcally to the one in my original Twitter bot so I won't be talking about it here.

-To invite my bot to a server and to test the code works properly.
+Finally, all that was left was to invite my bot to a server and test that the code works properly.
 This was not the most intuitive process and requires a URL, which cannot be found on the developer portal for some reason.
 `https://discord.com/oauth2/authorize?client_id=BOTID&scope=bot` the bot ID is found in the application tab.
 This then took me to a page which allowed me to pick the server I wanted to add it to and after two clicks it's done!